Apertis platform guide

 The overall strategy for building these deployments is to separate it in various stages starting with early common stages (e.g. a common rootfs) and then further specializing in hardware or deployment specific additions (e.g. kernel and bootloader for a specific board).
-The result of each stage is typically referred to as a pack, typically we have at least two packs:

 The reason for this split is that it allows the creation of just one SoC,

 platform or even board specific recipe which can be combined with a